omeka/omeka-s-enduser/docs/modules/mapping.md

 In this section you can set:

-- **Basemap provider**: Select a basemap from the dropdown to show when editing item maps on the administrative side.
+- **Basemap provider**: Select a basemap from the dropdown to show when editing item maps on the **administrative side**.
+Some of the maps require a user key or token.
+To select Stamen-sourced basemaps, you need to register your domain (not any specific site URL) on their website; you do not need to enter in any kind of access key in your Omeka site for those to work.
+- **Carto API key**: Go to the link provided in the interface and request an access key to use Carto-sourced basemaps.
+If you select a Carto basemap in any map setting, but do not have a valid API key in this field, those maps will show the "OpenStreetMap.Mapnik" default instead.
+- **Mapbox access token**: Go to the link provided in the interface and request an access key to use Mapbox-sourced basemaps.
+If you select a Mapbox basemap in any map setting, but do not have a valid access token in this field, those maps will show the "OpenStreetMap.Mapnik" default instead.
 - **Minimum zoom level**: Set a minimum zoom level for all item maps when they first load.
 - **Maximum zoom level**: Set a maximum zoom level for all item maps when they first load.
 - **Default bounds**: Set an area that must always be shown in item maps when they first load.
 The four corner coordinates set in this map will be included inside any map, with excess shown if the map dimensions require it.
 This setting will only apply to new item maps, that is, items without any mapping data.